idefix-code/idefix/doc/source/programmingguide.rst

 -----------------------

 ``DataBlock`` contains all of the data structures that belong to that particular process (i.e. if MPI is enabled, it contains data specific to this subprocess, in contrast to ``Grid``).
-Here is the full API for the dataBlock class (one may refer to ::ref:`grid` for a graphical representation of the grid ):
+Here is the full API for the dataBlock class (one may refer to :ref:`grid` for a graphical representation of the grid ):

 .. doxygenclass:: DataBlock
   :members: